How to become a councillor

 Some people can't be councillors because of the job they currently hold or because they have been in prison or have been declared bankrupt.

-Further information about what councillors do and what is expected of a councillor is available on the local councillor.scot website.
+Find further information about what councillors do and what is expected of a councillor.

 The Electoral Commission have produced guidance for candidates and agents about